david-doan/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  What to eat?

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Democratic voting applied to food-outings!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Out with friends and don't know where to eat?
+Lets vote on it!
+You and your friends nominate some candidates, people vote, majority wins!
+Now the blame is spread on everyone!

 ## Problem ##
   > Describe the problem your product solves.

+  Figuring out where to eat is sometimes a hassle.
+People have different restrictions, tastes, budgets, moods, opnions, etc. Sometimes one person makes a suggestion, people come along, they feel they are blamed for their suggestion.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Your group of friends can now vote on where to eat!
+With anonymous decision making, individuals can make their suggests without openly admiting it was their idea.
+So if a bad place is chosen, its the majoritys fault!
+Shift the blame from one person to many people!

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  Picked a good place to eat?
+It was my idea!
+Picked a bad place to eat?!
+It was everyone's fault!

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Friends all visit a website, start an voting round, set a timer, make a suggestion.
+When the time is up, vote!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  Fusing politics and food!
+WOOOOOOO

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  After many tries, now you'll know if your suggestions suck or not.